-- Fitness Tracker - If you want to know how many miles you walk and calories you burn every day, a FitBit or other fitness tracker is a great tool.
-You can set custom goals, track your food (this can help ensure you're meeting all your nutritional needs), even track your sleep with most fitness trackers.
+- Fitness Tracker: If you want to know how many miles you walk and the calories you burn every day, a FitBit or other fitness tracker is a great tool.
+You can set custom goals, track your food (this can help ensure you're meeting all your nutritional needs), and even track your sleep with most fitness trackers.

 Resources and Links

 Postal Employees forum on FederalSoup.com.
 Good place to ask questions and read old questions and discussions.

 This is a great place to ask questions about being a CCA and what it's like to work for the United States Postal Service.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Jessica (author) from Southern Indiana on April 24, 2020: